 When I determine if a clothing item is TFG Approved, I carefully assess the fabric to determine if it will withstand the test of travel.
-TFG’s official blogger and fashion student Chantelle Mallin uses her textiles classes as inspiration to help you determine what fabrics are best for travel!
+Read to find out what’s the best fabric for travel!

-How to Choose the Best Fabrics For travel
+How to Choose the Best Fabrics For Travel

-by Chantelle Mallin
+Written by: Chantelle Mallin

 Fabrics for Travel in the Cold

-Wool – Pure wool is like a super fabric, it has the ability to keep you warm in winter and cool in summer, wearing a wool garment will retain warm air and keep moisture out keeping you nice and toasty, it has the capability to absorb moisture from your skin and release it into the air, which is pretty cool and means you stay lovely and dry.
+Pure merino wool is like a super fabric, it has the ability to keep you warm in winter and cool in summer, wearing a wool garment will retain warm air and keep moisture out keeping you nice and toasty, it has the capability to absorb moisture from your skin and release it into the air, which is pretty cool and means you stay lovely and dry.
 Disadvantages include wool becoming heavy when wet and taking forever to dry.

 A high tech synthetic fabric part made from recycled bottles, a good alternative for people who are against wearing fabrics made from animal by-products, it is lighter that wool, offers better insulation, still remains warm when wet and dries fast.
 Fleece comes in a variety of thickness and colours.

 A highly insulating fabric catching air between you and the outside – the more air it traps the warmer you’ll be.
 Thinsulate is a thin fabric, a welcome break from thick, bulky winter coats.

 Used in a variety of outdoor clothing such as hiking boots and parkas, this high tech fabric is perfected to allow moisture to escape the body whilst remaining super waterproof and promoting a ‘Guaranteed To Keep You Dry’ promise; the science behind the fabric it is pretty cool.
 Garments made from GORE-TEX can be quite pricey, however if your used to battling extreme weather it’s probably worth the investment.

 Fabrics for Travel in the Heat

 One of the best suited fabrics for summer, a sturdy and resilient fabric, that although stiff doesn’t cling to the body, linen absorbs perspiration and dries quickly, again wrinkles easy so go for a blend.

-Silk – Light weight, breathable and durable not to mention luxuriously soft, however repeated exposure to the sun will erode the fibre, not the best for lengthy wear.
+Lightweight, breathable and durable not to mention luxuriously soft, however repeated exposure to the sun will erode the fibre, not the best for lengthy wear.